Setting up your development environment for Windows

 - .Net Desktop Development - For Desktop OpenGL and DirectX platforms to target normal .NET Framework

-If you are targeting standard Windows DirectX backend, you are also going to need the DirectX June 2010 runtime for audio and gamepads to work properly.
+If you are targeting the standard Windows DirectX backend, you'll also need the DirectX June 2010 runtime for audio and gamepads to work properly.

 Install MonoGame extension for Visual Studio 2019

-To create new projects from within Visual Studio, you will need to install the Visual Studio 2019 extension which can be found in "Extensions -> Manage Extensions" in the Visual Studio menu bar.
+To create new projects from within Visual Studio, you will need to install the Visual Studio 2019 extension, which can be installed from "Extensions -> Manage Extensions" in the Visual Studio menu bar.

-Once open, simply search for MonoGame in the top right search window (as shown above) and install the "MonoGame project templates".
-You now have the MonoGame templates installed ready to create new projects.
+Once it's open, simply search for MonoGame in the top right search window, as shown above, and install the "MonoGame project templates".
+You now have the MonoGame templates installed, ready to create new projects.

 Install MGCB Editor

-MGCB Editor is a tool for editing the .mgcb files, which are used for building the content.
+MGCB Editor is a tool for editing .mgcb files, which are used for building content.

 dotnet tool install --global dotnet-mgcb-editor mgcb-editor --register